Learn more about buy-to-let mortgages

 Generally, you are not allowed to live in a property that has a buy-to-let mortgage as you are breaking the terms of the mortgage itself and this could be considered fraud.
 It really depends on each lender's mortgage terms; with some allowing you to live at your buy-to-let property for a short period of time.
 The Financial Conduct Authority (FCA) regulation draws a distinction between residential and landlord mortgages.
 Unlike mortgages for owner-occupiers, most buy-to-let mortgages do not come under FCA regulation.

 The first thing you should do is speak to your mortgage lender.
-Usually, if you decide that you want to live in a property that you have bought to let out then you will have to change your mortgage and vice versa if you want to let out your property that you currently live in now.
+Usually, if you decide that you want to live in a property that you have bought to let out then you will have to change your mortgage and vice versa.
 Lenders may agree to other arrangements but, if your circumstances change, and you either wish to move into your buy-to-let property or rent out your residential property, you will need to change your mortgage.
 A good mortgage adviser can help you work out what is affordable and find the right product for you.

-To find the right buy-to-let mortgage for your circumstances Nottingham Mortgage Services will search over 60 lenders to discover a product that will be suitable for your needs.
+To find the right buy-to-let mortgage for your circumstances, Mortgage Advice Bureau will search over 90 lenders to discover a product that will be suitable for your needs.
 Whether you're starting out or expanding your property portfolio let us search for a buy-to-let mortgage for you.
-For a fee-free mortgage quote call 03444810013 or visit one of our branches - we have over 60 in 10 counties with friendly staff to help you arrange a mortgage adviser appointment.
-Alternatively we have a video conferencing service called Nottingham On Demand where you can speak to a mortgage broker for face-to-face advice.
+Answer some mortgage related questions and an adviser will give you a call to discuss your options.
+Or you can visit your nearest building society branch.